Semileptonic $D_{e4}$ decays: hadronic dynamics and the determination of $|V_{cs}|$: Fit results

 \section{Fit results}

-In this section we present the results of our fits to experimental data on $D^+ \to K^-\pi^+ e^+ \nu_{e}$ and $D^0 \to \overline{K}^0\pi^- e^+ \nu_{e}$ decays ($D^+_{e4}$ and $D^0_{e4}$ for short, respectively).
+In this section we present the results of our fits to experimental data on $D^+ \to K^-\pi^+ e^+ \nu_{e}$ \cite{BESIII1} and $D^0 \to \overline{K}^0\pi^- e^+ \nu_{e}$ \cite{BESIIID0} decays ($D^+_{e4}$ and $D^0_{e4}$ for short, respectively).
 The hadronic matrix elements of these two decays are related by isospin symmetry, namely: $\langle K^- \pi^+| J_{\mu}| D^+ \rangle =- \langle \overline{K^0}\pi^- | J_{\mu}| D^0 \rangle$.
 We also provide the branching fractions of these decays in the full and the $K^*(892)$ kinematical regions of the $K\pi$ invariant mass.
 The results of the fits are shown in Tables \ref{RF1} and \ref{RF1D0}, respectively, for $D^+_{e4}$ and $D^0_{e4}$ decays.

 Table \ref{RF1} displays the results for the $D^{+}\to K^{-}\pi^{+}e^{+}\nu_{e}$ channel.
-The second column shows the values quoted by the BESIII collaboration \cite{BESIII1}, using a model where the scalar $K_0^*(700)$ and vector $K^*(892)$ are included in the fit.
+The second column shows the values quoted by the BESIII collaboration \cite{BESIII1}, using a model where the $S$-wave background and the vector $K^*(892)$ are included in the fit.
 Column three corresponds to our results.
 In our fits we have fixed the CKM matrix element to the value quoted in Ref. \cite{PDG}, namely $|V_{cs}|=0.975\pm 0.006$.

 We observe that the presence of the $D^*$ pole is mainly correlated with values of the form factors at zero momentum transfer, while the $K^*(892)$ resonance parameters remain basically the same.
 Also, the extracted value for the magnitude of the $D D^* \pi$ coupling, is in good agreement with the value obtained from the experimental width of $D^* \to D\pi$ \cite{PDG} decays (indicated within square brackets in the third column of Table \ref{RF1}).
-Finally, the values of the ratios of form factors $r_V, r_2$ are in very good agreement with the ones obtained in Ref. \cite{BESIII1}
+Finally, the values of the ratios of form factors $r_V, r_2$ are in good agreement with the ones obtained in Ref. \cite{BESIII1}